Frequently Asked Questions

 withdirection: 'INBOUND'

-Expose Local Endpoint: For development, you need to expose your RedwoodJS API endpoint to the public internet.
+Expose your local endpoint: For development, expose your RedwoodJS API endpoint to the public internet.
 Tools like

 ngrok